Healthy or ideal body weight: are these the same?

-In addition to various body measurements a healthy body weight, for many people, is also associated with feeling good, physical appearance, clothes that fit, having energy, and healthy hair, skin and nails.
+In addition to various body measurements, a healthy body weight is also associated with feeling good, physical appearance, clothes that fit, having energy, and healthy hair, skin and nails.

 Being overweight or underweight can be associated with poor health, but how can you determine your healthy and ideal body weight?

-This course will guide you through a series of steps which will help you determine various measurements that will enable you to evaluate your healthy body weight.
+A series of steps, which are described below, will help you determine various measurements that will enable you to evaluate your healthy body weight.

-Your ideal body weight will be a healthy body weight as determined by your measurements and will also take into account how you feel and perceive yourself.
+Your healthy body weight as determined by your measurements also take into account how you feel and perceive yourself.